nickyhajal/world-domination-summit/_content/academies16.md

 If you have any questions or need any assistance, please contact our concierge team at <b><font color="orange">concierge@wds.fm</font></b>.

-**Please Note: Registration for WDS Academies is currently open, only for WDS 360 attendees.
+**Please Note: registration for WDS Academies is currently open, only for WDS 360 attendees.
 Registration for WDS Connect and the general public will go live June 6th.**

 <div class="zig-zags_blue"></div>